semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Chromedriver 90 -> 91

 ### Week of May 31, 2021
-**(New) Granular repository access through GitHub App**
+**(New) Granular repository access via GitHub App**
-Semaphore [GitHub App](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#connecting-a-repository-via-github-app) was introduced as a new way of connecting GitHub repositories with Semaphore.
+Semaphore [GitHub App](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#connecting-a-repository-via-github-app) has been introduced as a new way of connecting GitHub repositories with Semaphore.

-Users can now connect Semaphore through the GitHub App instead of via personal access token, and choose which repositories they want to give access to.
+Users can now connect Semaphore through the GitHub App instead of via personal access token, and choose which repositories they want to grant access to.

-Find out more about the difference between GitHub App and personal access token in our [documentation](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#oauth-app-vs-github-app).
+Find out more about the difference(s) between GitHub App and personal access token in our [documentation](https://docs.semaphoreci.com/account-management/connecting-github-and-semaphore/#oauth-app-vs-github-app).

 **(New) Change project owner**
 Users can now change project owner in the UI, making user offboarding easier.

-Project owner update form can be accessed in _Project Settings -> General_.
+The project owner update form can be accessed in _Project Settings -> General_.

 **(New) Ubuntu 20.04 image**
-A brand new image based on Ubuntu 20.04 is now available.
+A new image based on Ubuntu 20.04 is now available.
 Please note that currently this image **can only be used on `e1-standard-2` machines**.

-Some of the improvements compared to Ubuntu 18.04 image include:
+Some of the improvements compared to the Ubuntu 18.04 image include:

 - **Speed** - This release has enhanced resource usage and includes a newer kernel.
 - **Longer support** - Canonical will support Ubuntu 20.04 until April 2025.
 - **Latest language versions** - In the future, some packages may not be supported for Ubuntu 18.04 by upstream providers.
-- **Expanded software stack** - 20.04 software stack will continue expanding with new packages, while new ones will not be added in 18.04.
+- **Expanded software stack** - 20.04 software stack will continue expanding with new packages, while new ones will not be added for 18.04.
-- **Containers** - Newest utilities can be installed (podman, skopeo, buildah).
+- **Containers** - The newest utilities can be installed (e.g. podman, skopeo, buildah).

-To find out more about the differences between the Ubuntu 18.04 and Ubuntu 20.04 image, check out our [migration guide](https://docs.semaphoreci.com/ci-cd-environment/agent-migration-to-ubuntu2004/).
+To find out more about the differences between the Ubuntu 18.04 and Ubuntu 20.04 images, check out our [migration guide](https://docs.semaphoreci.com/ci-cd-environment/agent-migration-to-ubuntu2004/).

-You can read more about the image itself on [Ubuntu 20.04 image page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/).
+You can read more about the image itself on the [Ubuntu 20.04 image page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-20.04-image/).

 **(Improved) Ubuntu 18.04 image update**